Alaxouche/Wunduniik/README.md

 This modlist is an heavy +1200 mods list based on **my** personnal preferences.
 It improves almost everything from the vanilla game to make it looks more like a 2022 game than a 2011 game.
 Keep in ming that the list is more like a vanilla rework than a list adding new quests, new lands...
 Wunduniik is a draconic word meaning "Traveler".
 I chose this one as I think that when you travel, you discover new cultures, architectures... things can look a lot different.
 I think this modlsit will provide you the same feeling, because you will almost discover a new game.

+# Disclaimer

+### YOU MUST READ THE INTEGRITY OF THIS README TO MAKE SURE THE LIST WILL WORK.
+IF YOU DON'T READ IT WON'T WORK.
+THE LIST WAS MADE TO TOTALLY CHANGE THE GAME IN A NON-LORE FRIENDLY WAY.
+IF YOU HAVE ANY SUGGESTION, BUG REPORT OR ISSUE WITH THE LIST, PLEASE INFORM ME IN MY DISCORD SERVER.

 ## System Requirement and Necessary Tools